Swissy Health Issues

 Ideopathic Epilepsy- In Swissys it ussually shows up in very low percentages and affects animals less than 3 years of age.
 In most cases seizures can be controlled with medications.
 There can be many causes.
 Exposure to environmental toxins, over dosing with vaccines containing mercury, exposure to fertilizers and garden chemicals, radiation, anaesthesia, head trauma can be causes.
 It is best to NOT go on with offspring of any affected individuals that have seizures for unknown causes.
 IMO Swissy tend to have a lower trigger point to get seizure disorders.
 Best advice is to avoid exposure to environmental toxins, reduce amount of vaccines you give over lifetime of dog and avoid doing unnecessary surgeries.

-What has helped me with this condition is to reduce amount of exposure to environmental toxins , especially vaccines with mercury in it and feed a diet supplemented with slightly cooked chucky veggies and raw bones/meat given several times per week.
+What has helped me with this condition is to reduce amount of exposure to environmental toxins , especially vaccines with mercury in it .I also feed a higher fat (14-20 % fat), wheat free diet supplemented with slightly cooked chucky veggies and raw bones/meat given several times per week.

 Non Lethal Heatlh Issues